AkhtemWays/Algorithms-and-data-structures-coursera-specialization/README.md

 # Algorithms-and-data-structures-coursera-specialization
-My journey through a set of algorithms and data structures courses
+This repository reflects my journey through a set of algorithms and data structures courses